soranoba/bbmustache/doc/bbmustache.md

 parse_option() = raise_on_partial_miss
 </code></pre>

- - raise_on_partial_miss
--- If template using partials does not found, it will throw an exception (error).
+ - raise_on_partial_miss: If the template used in partials does not found, it will throw an exception (error).